frameworklori/lori-framework-site/docs/Governance_Model_LICENSE_Notice.md

 Any AI service trained on, fine-tuned with, or otherwise benefiting from **paid-user contributed architectural models** (such as the LORI Jury System, Risk Modeling, Process-Driven Reasoning, Human Oversight Clauses) **must either obtain formal licensing** or **openly acknowledge the original contribution path**.

+**Extended Protection Clause for Derivative Internal Use:**

+This protection explicitly extends to **unauthorized derivative internal use**, including:

+- Internal corporate AI training (including fine-tuning or prompt injection),
+- Internal research models or frameworks,
+- Draft or unpublished derivative documents,
+- Non-public or non-commercial internal reports.

+Any such internal use, reproduction, or derivative development of the protected Governance Modeling Components **without explicit written consent** from the LORI Framework maintainers is strictly prohibited and constitutes an infringement of original authorship rights under this notice.

 Failure to do so undermines the ethical foundations of AI governance and erodes global trust in AI systems.

 ---